 Carol Clifford Fuessenich’s dad, Lt.
-Colonel Robert, worked for the Ford Motor Company for just six brief months.
+Col. Robert R. Clifford, worked for the Ford Motor Company for just six brief months.
 Even though the time was short, it was enough to make him into a lifelong enthusiast.
 After leaving the organization, he joined the Army Air Corps., spending many years with the Air Force and the Department of Defense.
 When his head wasn’t in the clouds, it was on the road and he was always behind the wheel of a product of the blue oval brand.

 Minxing It Up